nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with corrupted data file
+1. Dealing with corrupted data file.
-2. Prerequisites: There are existing data in the data files
+2. Prerequisites: There are existing data in the data file.
-3. Test case: User changed data in data file <br>
+3. Test case: User changed data in data file. <br>
-    Expected: TAssist starts as usual <br>
+    Expected: TAssist starts as usual. <br>
-    Actual: TAssist starts with no data <br>
+    Actual: TAssist starts with no data. <br>
-    Solution: Undo the changes made in data file and change with the help of TAssist instead
+    Solution: Undo the changes made in data file and change with the help of TAssist instead.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Sample data of TAssist will not be saved (i.e. no data file will be created) until user issues a valid command.